lithops-cloud/lithops/config/README.md

 # Lithops configuration

-By default Lithops works on Localhost if no configuration is provided.
-To run workloads on the Cloud, you must configure both a compute and a storage backend.
-Failing to configure them properly will prevent Lithops from submitting workloads.
-Lithops configuration can be provided either in a configuration file or at runtime via a Python dictionary.
+By default, Lithops uses the localhost backend when no configuration is provided.
+To run workloads in the cloud, you must configure both a compute and a storage backend.
+If either backend is misconfigured, Lithops will not be able to submit workloads.
+Configuration can be provided in a configuration file or at runtime via a Python dictionary.

 ### Configuration file

-To configure Lithops through a [configuration file](config_template.yaml) you have multiple options:
+To configure Lithops through a [configuration file](config_template.yaml), you have multiple options:

 1. Create a new file called `config` in the `~/.lithops` folder (i.e., `~/.lithops/config`).